Landsat 8: Ground system

 The Landsat 8 ground system performs two main functions: command and control of the satellite and management of mission data sent from the satellite.
 Satellite command and control is provided by the Mission Operations Center at Goddard Space Flight Center (NASA).
 Commands are sent from the Mission Operations Center to the satellite via a Ground Network Element (GNE).
 Mission data from the satellite is downlinked to receiving stations in Sioux Falls, South Dakota, Gilmore Creek, Arkansas, and Svalbard, Norway.
 From there, the data is sent via the GNE to the USGS Center for Earth Resources Observation and Science (EROS) in Sioux Falls, where it is ingested into the Data Processing and Archive System.

 History

 The original Landsat 8 plans called for NASA to purchase data meeting Landsat 8 specifications from a commercially owned and operated satellite system; however, after an evaluation of proposals received from industry, NASA cancelled the Request for Proposals in September 2003.
 In August 2004, a memorandum from the White House Office of Science and Technology Policy (OSTP) directed Federal agencies to place Landsat-type sensors on the National Polar-orbiting Operational Environmental Satellite System (NPOESS) platform.
 Following an evaluation of the technical complexity of this task, the strategy was adjusted and on 23 December 2005, the OSTP issued a memorandum directing NASA to implement the Landsat 8 in the form of a free-flyer spacecraft carrying an instrument referred to as the Operational Land Imager (OLI).
 In December 2009, a decision was made to add a thermal infrared sensor (TIRS) to the mission payload.
+On 7 October 2022 the satellite was imaged on orbit by WorldView-3.